Breathing: Composition

 Inhaled air is by volume 78% nitrogen, 20.95% oxygen and small amounts of other gases including argon, carbon dioxide, neon, helium, and hydrogen.

-The gas exhaled is 4% to 5% by volume of carbon dioxide, about a 100 fold increase over the inhaled amount.
-The volume of oxygen is reduced by a small amount, 4% to 5%, compared to the oxygen inhaled.
+The gas exhaled is 4% to 5% by volume of carbon dioxide, about a hundredfold increase over the inhaled amount.
+The volume of oxygen is reduced by about a quarter, 4% to 5%, of total air volume.
 The typical composition is: